thirumurugan1672005-dot/people-need/README.md

 # people-need
-I wish That real math is needed here
+I wish That real math is needed here in india